Kana Hanazawa: Personal life

 In February 2017, during a live stream promoting the release of Opportunity, Hanazawa confirmed she and Kensho Ono were dating, after Shūkan Bunshun published allegations about their relationship.
-On July 8, 2020, they announced that they married.
+On July 8, 2020, they announced that they got married.

+On September 14, 2025, Hanazawa and Ono announced their divorce on their social media accounts, citing different lifestyles and being unable to spend time together as their reasons.